 - a high level of skill in their outdoor activity or activities

-- knowledge of occupational safety and health (OSH) procedures relating to activities they undertake
+- knowledge of health and safety procedures relating to activities they undertake

 - outdoor survival and first aid skills

 - knowledge of weather conditions and geography in the area where they work.

 - may work long and irregular hours, including weekends and nights

 - work at locations such as national parks, mountains, forests, caves, rivers, lakes and the sea

 - may work in hot, cold, wet, windy or dangerous conditions

 - may travel within New Zealand or overseas to areas where the outdoor activities take place.

 What's the job really like?